peterrz/odin-wi5/README.md

   $: click-align agent.click | click &
 ```

-Another option is to algin the agent.click file in the machine where you are
+Another option is to algin the `agent.click` file in the machine where you are
-generating it, and then just run
+generating it, and then just run:

 ```
   $: click agent.click &